 - Have your full medication list (or bottles) and pharmacy information (address, phone, and fax number) ready.

 - Have glasses, hearing aids, or walking aids nearby.

 - Be prepared to show any wounds or rashes.

-- Have a pen and paper ready.
+- Have a pen and paper ready to take notes.

 Is virtual care safe and private?